 - Bitcoin: Relatively level activity across all hours

-A variation of this indicator calculates the average range (high to low) during each hour of trading.
-Combining the volume activity and price (or range) activity gives valuable information for traders in different time zones looking to focus on the most active markets during their trading hours.
+A variation of this indicator calculates the average range (high minus low) for each trading hour.
+Combining volume activity and price (or range) activity provides valuable information for traders in different time zones who want to focus on the most active markets during their trading hours.
 See: What Are the Best Markets to Trade?

 Key Takeaways for Traders